 Valley Stream Sexual Assault Lawyer

-If you were the victim of a sexual assault in Valley Stream or the surrounding areas, you may want to hold your attacker responsible for the costs you face as a result of your emotional and physical trauma.
+If you were the victim of a sexual assault, you may want to hold your attacker responsible for the costs you face as a result of your emotional and physical trauma.
 An experienced Valley Stream sexual assault lawyer could help you move forward with your life through a personal injury action.
 A legal advocate could fight for your right to recover damages and seek justice for what you have gone through.

 Filing a Sexual Assault Lawsuit